survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 ## Enabling PurifyCSS

 Using PurifyCSS can lead to great savings.
-In their example they purify and minify Bootstrap (140 kB) in an application using ~40% of its selectors to mere ~35 kB.
+In their example, they purify and minify Bootstrap (140 kB) in an application using ~40% of its selectors to mere ~35 kB.
 That's a big difference.

 Webpack plugin known as [purifycss-webpack-plugin](https://www.npmjs.com/package/purifycss-webpack-plugin) allows us to achieve results like this.
 It is preferable to use the `ExtractTextPlugin` with it.
 Install it first: